 Finger Jade, Jade Plant, Jade Tree, Money Tree, Organ Pipe Jade Plant

-Crassula ovata 'Skinny FIngers' is a small succulent shrub with finger-like, up to 2 inches (5 cm) long leaves with pointed tips.
+Crassula ovata 'Skinny FIngers' is a small succulent shrub with finger-like leaves with pointed tips.
 It grows up to 3 feet (90 cm) tall and up to 2 feet (60) wide.
 Leaves are green with a reddish tint and up to 2 inches (5 cm) long.
-This cultivar is very similar to Crassula ovata 'Gollum' and Crassula ovata 'Hobbit'.
-The flowers are small, star-like, white or pinkish-white in color.
+This cultivar is similar to Crassula ovata 'Gollum' and Crassula ovata 'Hobbit'.
+The flowers are small, star-like, white or pinkish-white, and appear in winter.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).